Principal Guest Conductor, Ann Ronus Chair

-A much sought-after artist on the international conducting circuit, Susanna Mälkki’s versatility and broad repertoire have taken her to symphony and chamber orchestras, contemporary music ensembles and opera houses across the world.
-She has recently been appointed Chief Conductor of the Helsinki Philharmonic Orchestra, effective from the 2016/17 season.
+A much sought-after artist on the international conducting circuit, Susanna Mälkki’s versatility and broad repertoire have taken her to symphony and chamber orchestras, contemporary music ensembles and opera houses around the world.

-A former student at the Sibelius Academy, Susanna Mälkki studied with Jorma Panula and Leif Segerstam.
-Prior to her conducting studies, she had a successful career as a cellist and from 1995 to 1998 was one of the principals of the Gothenburg Symphony Orchestra in Sweden.
+A former student at the Sibelius Academy, Mälkki studied with Jorma Panula and Leif Segerstam.
+Prior to her conducting studies, she had a successful career as a cellist and from 1995 to 1998 was one of the principals of the Gothenburg Symphony.
 In June 2010 she was elected a Fellow of the Royal Academy of Music in London and she is also a member of the Royal Swedish Academy of Music.
-In 2011, Mälkki was awarded the Pro Finlandia Medal of the Order of the Lion of Finland, one of Finland’s highest honors, and in January 2016 was made a Chevalier of the Légion d’honneur in France.
+In 2011, Mälkki was awarded the Pro Finlandia Medal of the Order of the Lion of Finland, which is one of Finland’s highest honors, and in January 2016 was made a Chevalier of the Légion d’honneur in France.
 In October 2016 she was named Musical America’s 2017 Conductor of the Year, and in November 2017 she was awarded the Nordic Council Music Prize.